cyBerta/spec/nettests/ts-026-riseupvpn.md

 # Test preconditions

 * An internet connection with functional DNS
-* When testing the connection to a riseupvpn gateway, we assume that OpenVPN is already installed
+* When testing the connection to a riseupvpn gateway, we assume that OpenVPN and Shapeshifter-Dispatcher is already installed

 # Expected impact